Tree-based Focused Web Crawling with Reinforcement Learning: Experimental Setup

+We note that in $MAX \leq 10$, ACHE aborted, as it run out of URLs to crawl, and thus we could not provide its average results, since it did not retrieve the defined number of web pages.
+Similar experimental problems of ACHE have been observed in previous works \cite{10.1145/3308558.3313709}, e.g. when the method is bootstrapped by a few seeds.

-Additionally, our baseline Tree-Random performs on a par with both ACHE and SeedFinder in harvest rate.
-In particular, Tree-Random outperforms both state-of-the-art methods in the Sports domain and only SeedFinder in the Food domain.
-The harvest rate score of Tree-Random reflects the relevance ratio of the leaves of Tree-Frontier, which appears higher than the relevance ratio of a traditional frontier.
+Also, our baseline, Tree-Random, performs on a par with ACHE, SeedFinder and Async in harvest rate when $MAX = \infty$.
+In particular, Tree-Random outperforms the state-of-the-art methods in the Sports setting and SeedFinder and Async in the Hardware setting.
 The lower harvest rate scores of the evaluated methods could be attributed to the fact that these methods quickly level off when fewer relevant web sites are found, since they rely on the relevant web sites that are already discovered \cite{10.1145/3308558.3313709}.
+Moreover, Async's low performance is due to the weak state representation that it adopts, as we highlight next in the ablation study.

 Comparing the harvest rates of Tree-Random and the Random crawler in the Sports topic, we observe that the former achieves $60.01\%$ and the latter $3.55\%$.
 This means that the true percentage of relevant URLs were on average $3.55\%$ in the frontier, yet the probability of selecting a leaf of Tree-Frontier leading to a relevant URL is $60.01\%$.
 Thus, in such a scenario, Tree-Frontier generated a lot of leaves, in which the agent demonstrated on average the desirable behavior, despite the fact that there were on average 27 times more actions (assuming a similar frontier distribution with Random crawler), leading to irrelevant URLs, in the frontier.

-Furthermore, we demonstrate the effect of $MAX$ on the trade-off between harvest rate and the number of domains fetched.
-In particular, the state-of-the-art methods proved to be more exploratory and discovered a greater number of relevant domains than TRES.
-This is because our TRES was neither optimized to fetch different domains, nor to discover further seeds, as SeedFinder does.
-On the other hand, as $MAX$ decreases, TRES discovers more relevant domains while retaining a good harvest rate.
-Specifically, in $MAX = 10$, ACHE ended pre-maturely, as it run out of URLs to crawl, and thus we could not provide its average results, since it did not retrieve the defined number (20,000) of web pages.
-We note that similar experimental problems of ACHE have been observed in previous works \cite{10.1145/3308558.3313709}, e.g. when the method is bootstrapped by a small seed set.

-We also include the experiments of $MAX=5$ for TRES.
-Notice that in the Hardware topic, TRES (\textit{TRES\_5}) manages to outperform all evaluated methods, with $MAX=10$, both in the harvest rate and in the number of fetched domains.
-We note that both ACHE and SeedFinder failed to retrieve the defined number (20,000) of web pages and again we could not provide the corresponding results.
+We also note that such a good performance of Tree-Random also validates our intuition for the effectiveness of the variance reduction as a splitting criterion for Tree-Frontier.